AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

     * to create: use factor()
     ```
     ## let's look at our dataset gapminder.txt
-    ##Let's say continent is a category where there are different levels as in the name of the continents asia etc.
+    ##Let's say continent is a category with different levels (continent names)
-    Let's create a factor continent with the names of the continent in our data
+    #Let's create a factor continent with the names of the continent in our data
     cont <- factor(c("asia","europe","america","africa", "oceania"))
     cont
     str(cont)             # what are these numbers in the output?
     typeof(cont)          # integer # factors are of integer data type!
 Levels are numbered in alphabetical order
-    #sometimes important to reorder levels
-    cont <- factor(cont, levels=c("M","F"))
-    str(f)

     ```

 * Lists : generic vectors - collection of elements with different data types